-1. The Danish DPA (Datatilsynet) cookie consent guidelines were released on February 20, 2020, to provide clarity for website owners to ease compliance with GDPR personal data processing requirements.
+1. On 20 February 2020, the Danish DPA published cookie consent guidelines to help website operators comply with GDPR personal data processing obligations.

-Click here to find more about the Danish Cookie Guidelines.
+Click here to find out more about the Danish Cookie Guidelines.

 7.4 What are the requirements of the Danish DPA Cookie Guidelines?

 According to Danish DPA cookie consent guidelines, your personal data processing activities are GDPR compliant if and only if the following conditions are met:

 - You do not process data without prior consent.

 - You provide users with information about the different types of cookies you have on your website, their purposes, and reasons why you need to process their personal information.

 - You receive consent based on affirmative action when a user visits your website to show that they have definitely agreed to the processing of their personal data.

 - In accordance with the granularity requirement, you make it simple for the visitor to provide consent for specific purposes and not others.

 - You make it easy for users to withdraw their consent, just as you make it easy for them to give it.
 This includes the text as well as the visual elements of your cookie banner.